Sepsis and Directed Therapy for Blood Stream Infections

 If site of infection remains unknown, treatment response is rapid, patient is not immunocompromised, and there is no deep-seated or uncontrolled site of infection, 5-7 days of total antibiotic treatment is adequate.

-For Burkholderia pseudomallei bacteraemia see Melioidosis in Chapter 14: Special Infections.
+For Burkholderia pseudomallei bacteraemia see Melioidosis in Special Infections.

 Staphylococcus aureus bacteraemia